mandober/debrief.math/200-set/pages/cantor-diagonal-argument.md

 https://en.wikipedia.org/wiki/Cantor_diagonal_argument

+Cantor's diagonal argument, aka
+- the diagonalization argument
+- the diagonal slash argument
+- the anti-diagonal argument
+- the diagonal method
+- Cantor's diagonalization proof

-In set theory, **Cantor's diagonal argument**, aka the diagonalisation argument, the diagonal slash argument, the anti-diagonal argument, the diagonal method, the Cantor's diagonalization proof, was published in 1891 by Georg Cantor as a mathematical proof that there are infinite sets which cannot be put into a bijection with the set of natural numbers.
+>**Cantor's diagonal argument**, published in 1891 by Georg Cantor, is a mathematical proof that there are infinite sets which cannot be put into a bijection with the set of the natural numbers.

 Such sets are now known as *uncountable sets*, and the size of infinite sets is now treated by the *Theory Of Cardinal Numbers* which Cantor began.